- ABMS Certification:

 Colon and rectal surgery and diseases and medical education

 - Clinical Practice:

-- Anal Cancer, Anal Fissure, Colon Cancer, Rectal Cancer, Colon Polyps, Constipation, Familial Adenomatous Polyposis (FAP), Fecal Incontinence (Bowel Leakage), Hemorrhoids, Ulcerative Colitis, Rectovaginal Fistula, Colonoscopy, Colorectal Surgery, Flexible Sigmoidoscopy, Ileal Pouch Surgery (J-Pouch), Small Intestine Cancer, Crohn's Disease, Endoscopy
+- Anal Cancer, Anal Fissure, Colon Cancer, Rectal Cancer, Colon Polyps, Constipation, Familial Adenomatous Polyposis (FAP), Fecal Incontinence, Groin Hernia, Hemorrhoids, Hiatal Hernia, Ulcerative Colitis, Rectovaginal Fistula, Colonoscopy, Colorectal Surgery, Flexible Sigmoidoscopy, Ileal Pouch Surgery (J-Pouch), Small Intestine Cancer, Gastrointestinal Cancer, Crohn's Disease, Endoscopy

 Chief, Section of Colon & Rectal Surgery; Surgical Director, Digestive Center of Excellence;

 Dr. Friel is originally from Boston, Massachusetts.
 He attended Bowdoin College before going to Harvard University for his medical training.
 He did his general surgery training at the New England Deaconess Hospital as part of the Harvard Surgical Service.
 Dr. Friel then attended the University of Minnesota for his colon and rectal specialty training, which he completed in 2001.
 Dr. Friel then came to UVA in 2001 to work in the section of colon and rectal surgery.
 He is board certified in both general surgery and colon and rectal surgery.

 He became Chief of Colon and Rectal Surgery in 2007.
 He is also the Surgical Director of the Digestive Health Center of Excellence at UVA.